-Since you already don’t know the full lenght of sound a Creative SB1300 with Razer Kraken gives.
+Since you already don’t know the full length of the sound, a Creative SB1300 with Razer Kraken gives.

-It actually vibrates out for you the most changing frequencies at around 224Hz.
-Center at fullest refreshment for any producer to know the stake that is at that center.
-Somehow most producers are really blinded at that range, And can make a wrong move on either their bass or kick.
-Even for other instruments.
+It vibrates out for you the most changing frequencies at around 224Hz — Center at fullest refreshment for any producer to know the stake that is at that center.
+Somehow most producers are blinded at that range and can make a wrong move on either their bass or kick and even for other instruments.
 That can be annihilating to their production.

-There are always different prospects about 224Hz center.
+There are always different prospects of about 224Hz centers.

-Many artists already EQ at at that range on their master channel.
-Since that is the most hardish sound they get from multiple sounds fighting for the freqeuncies to be vibrant enough.
+Many artists already EQ at that range on their master channel.
+Since that is the most hardish sound, they get from multiple sounds fighting for the frequencies to be vibrant enough.

-Resonance can be good.
-But the resonance we here speak about is filtered in most units, so you don’t monitor it.
-Tho it’s important to even know the specifics of a 200Hz kick in any kind of speaker.
-These frequencies on Kicks can lately take a good track to actually become lost in the field of an impression.
+Resonance can be useful.
+But the resonance we hear speak about is filtered in most units, so you don’t monitor it.
+Tho it’s essential to even know the specifics of a 200Hz kick in any speaker.
+These frequencies on Kicks can lately take an excellent track actually to become lost in the field of an impression.

 Why equalize your sound with high Q at 200Hz?
-It’s because the sound most often at that range is creating overbalance in fact of that sound has somehow been recorded with a microphone that is not specific bass microphone.
-Or is in fact already filtered with HighPass or is even without bass.
+It’s because the music most often at that range is creating overbalance.
+In fact of that sound has somehow been recorded with a microphone that is not the specific bass microphone.
+Or is, already filtered with HighPass or is even without bass.

-A rompler as Nexus have bad recorded instruments.
-It’s like if someone recorded with a bad equipment.
+A rompler as Nexus has wrong recorded instruments.
+It would be as if someone recorded with lousy equipment.
 A ROMpler is most often a dead end to many.

-These levels create a problem for many musicians so it’s more important to equalize already at 200Hz with parametric EQ 2.
+These levels create a problem for many musicians, so it’s even more essential to equalize already at 200Hz with parametric EQ 2.
 Than ever before.
-Even if you don’t hear that yourself.
-But are able to discover on different speakers or headphones.
+Also, if you don’t hear that yourself, you can discover it in different speakers or headphones that have low impedance.

-You can use Parametric EQ 2 preset called 40Hz cut. and drag that to 200Hz.
-Then just use your middle mousewheel to make a steady curve:
+You can use Parametric EQ 2 preset called 40Hz cut.
+And drag that to 200Hz.
+Then use your middle mouse wheel to make a steady curve:

-Even if you don’t hear problems, you can somhow see the problems.
-As especially not focused or sound that is in space.
+Even if you don’t hear problems, you can somehow see the issues.
+Especially not focused or sound that is in space.
 A very resonant sound is as if you pitched sound up and down each 10ms.
 Forth and back from frequencies.
 Resonance is most often called a sound out of the amplitude.
 That’s why you might not hear it if you have ohm filters on.
-It’s frequencies go from the already placed frequencies so filters are not afected by that travel, and play very solid sound of beauty.
+It’s frequencies go from the already placed frequencies, so filters are not affected by that travel, and play the excellent sound of beauty.